floooh/oryol/code/Modules/Core/README.md

 ### The Oryol Application Model

-Oryol needs to run on platforms where applications are forbidden to 'own the game loop', or block the application's main thread for more then a few dozen milliseconds.
-Instead of having a main() function with an 'infinite loop' these platforms require to register a frame-callback which is called whenever a new frame needs to be rendered.
+Oryol needs to run on esoteric platforms where applications are forbidden to 'own the game loop', block the main thread for more then a few dozen milliseconds, specific functionality is only available from the main (or UI-) thread, don't have shared-memory-threading, don't even have a main() function or where an app can be suspended and restored at will by the operating system.

-There are also platforms which have restrictions which operating system services are available from threads, and some platforms don't even have a main function.

-In fact, most platforms except Windows and game consoles have at least some of these limitations.

-Oryol's App class hides all these dirty details from the programmer by implementing a simple application state model.
+To hide all these dirty platform-specific details, Oryol offers a convenient application class *Oryol::App* which implements a simple *application-state-model*.
+During the lifetime of an Oryol application, the app goes through different states, controlled by a derived application subclass.
+While a state is active, an associated per-frame method is called which implements a frame's worth of work for the current application state.
+The only hard rule is that these callback methods must not block for more then a few dozen milliseconds (the usual frame budget is 16ms for a 60fps application, or 32ms for a 30fps app).

 Creating a new Oryol application starts with deriving from the App class and overriding the virtual state-callback methods which are called once per frame as long as this specific